 Would you like to see more posts about healthy habits?
 What are some topics you’d love to see me cover?
 (Let me know in the comments.)

 But I do carry a few extra pounds these days ~ and remember my post about giving up alcohol?
-That hasn’t gone so well, I’m back to drinking wine every night, but I continue to try to fine tune it for the ultimate goal of living a healthy, happy, (long!) life.
+That hasn’t gone so well, I’m back to drinking a glass of wine every night, but I continue to try to fine tune it for the ultimate goal of living a healthy, happy, (long!) life.